 The majority of personal information is stored on systems in the UK.
-But there are some occasions where your information may leave the UK either in order to get to another organisation or if it's stored in a system outside of the EU.
+There are some occasions where your information may leave the UK, either to get to another organisation or if it is stored in a system outside of the EU.

 We will only store your personal information for as long as is necessary.
-Records will be kept in accordance with our retention policy.
+Records will be kept in line with our retention policy.

-We use a number of commercial companies and partners to either store personal information or to manage it on our behalf.
-Where we have these arrangements there is always a contract or information sharing protocol in place to ensure that the organisation complies with Data Protection law.
+We use several commercial companies and partners to either store personal information or to manage it on our behalf.
+Where we have these arrangements, there is always a contract or information sharing protocol in place to ensure that the organisation complies with data protection law.
 Arrangements involving sensitive personal data will have been formally assessed in more detail for their compliance with the law.